 Rachel Ablow specializes in nineteenth-century literature and culture with research and teaching interests in the history and theory of the novel, the history of medicine, and the histories of epistemology, the sensations, and the emotions.
 She is the author of The Marriage of Minds: Reading Sympathy in the Victorian Marriage Plot (Stanford, 2007) and Victorian Pain (Princeton, 2017), and the editor of a special issue of the journal Victorian Studies on “Victorian Feelings” (2008), a volume of essays entitled The Feeling of Reading: Affective Experience and Victorian Literature (Michigan, 2010), and a special issue of the journal Representations on “The Social Life of Pain” (June, 2019).
-She is currently Chair of the English Department, Humanities Director for the UB College of Arts and Sciences, and editor of the journal Victorian Literature and Culture.
+She is currently incoming editor of The Norton Anthology, Vol. E: The Victorian Age and editor of the journal Victorian Literature and Culture.

 - Victorian Pain, Princeton University Press, 2017

 - The Marriage of Minds: Reading Sympathy in the Victorian Marriage Plot.
 Stanford University Press, 2007.

 - Co-Editor with Daniel Hack.
 Victorian Literature and Culture.
 Cambridge University Press.